-A California native, Leonard Edmondson, painter, printmaker, educator, and author, was born in Sacramento in 1916.
-His college studies began at the Los Angeles City College and continued at the University of California at Berkeley where he graduated in 1942 after earning his B.A. and M.A. in Fine Art.
+Leonard Edmondson, painter, printmaker, educator, and author, was born in Sacramento, California on June 21, 1916.
+He studied at Los Angeles City College, and in 1937, entered the University of California at Berkeley, receiving his B.A. in 1940 and his M.A. in 1942.
 Between 1942 and 1946, Edmondson served in the U.S. Army in Military Intelligence.
 During these years, he traveled through Europe where he saw a body of work by Paul Klee.
 Immediately after the war, he explored the collections of the Louvre.

 Returning to California in 1947, he accepted the first teaching position of his distinguished career at the Pasadena City College.
-Concurrent with beginning teaching, Edmondson became absorbed with Klee and Kandinsky, studying Klee'sPedagogical Sketchbookand Kandinsky's theoretical writings.
-The year 1951 was pivotal for Edmondson as he made his first etching during a course taught by Ernest Freed and his first solo exhibition was held at the Felix Landau Gallery in Los Angeles.
-The following year his first solo museum show was mounted at the de Young Museum.
-Edmondson's career included professorships at the Otis Art Institute, University of California at Berkeley, Pratt Institute, and the California State University in Los Angeles where he remained until his retirement in 1986.
+Edmondson also taught at the Otis Art Institute, University of California at Berkeley (summers of 1960 and 1964), Pratt Institute in 1961, and in 1964, he was appointed chairman of the printmaking department at California State University in Los Angeles and he remained there until his retirement in 1986.